aymisxx/PPO-driven-Swarm-Control/README.md

 ## Results & Analysis

 The proposed hybrid swarm-control framework was evaluated through extensive simulations on a vegetation-driven coverage task.
 Performance was analyzed by progressively enabling coordination layers on top of a PPO-based local controller.

-Minor boundary accumulation observed in earlier runs was found to be a transient effect of initialization and stochastic policy execution; upon rerunning the simulation with updated parameters, the swarm exhibited uniform coverage without persistent boundary clustering.

 ### Experimental Regimes